Tusk Ventures has closed its debut fund with $36 million

 That changed in early 2016 when the outfit began raising money from outside investors looking to get into the some of those deals.
 Now, says the firm, it has officially closed that debut fund with $36 million, from 22 individual and institutional investors.

-According to Jordan Hof, a former Blackstone director who joined Tusk in 2015 and largely oversees the fund’s day-to-day operations, the new fund already has stakes in seven companies, and the team plans to fund up to 25.
+According to Jordan Nof, a former Blackstone director who joined Tusk in 2015 and largely oversees the fund’s day-to-day operations, the new fund already has stakes in seven companies, and the team plans to fund up to 25.

 Some of its current holdings include positions in the daily fantasy sports operator FanDuel (which called off a merger with competitor DraftKings back in July); the insurance company Lemonade; Nexar, a company whose app aims to keep cars from colliding; and a startup that sends out personalized daily vitamin packs on a monthly basis, called Care/of.